-Besides going back to school for a degree in economics, the most important thing you can do to gain a better understanding of the stock market is to read.
+Besides going back to school for a degree in economics, reading is the most important thing you can do to better understand the stock market.

 Best Books on the Stock Market

 This is the grandfather of investing books from the man who invented “value investing.”
 In this classic book, Graham outlines his philosophy which counts Warren Buffett as one of his students— in a Socrates to Plato-like relationship.

 The main gist of his belief system is that investors should invest like they are purchasing each business, and to examine the company’s business model, its competition, and the wider industry.

 - Know the business you are investing in.